eaze/preroll/README.md

 Easy boilerplate utilities for Rust http services which use [async-std][], [Tide][], [Surf][], and friends.

-Allows for service setup with feature-configured builtins for maximum service consistency with low developer overhead, and for easily integration testing the service without using a live network.
+Allows for service setup with feature-configured built-ins for maximum service consistency with low developer overhead, and for easily integration testing the service without using a live network.

 **Scroll to the bottom for API Reference**